criecm/ansible-roles/criecm.apache/README.md

 * `sites ([])`:
   Array of sites descriptions, see below
 * `monitoring_from ([127.0.0.1])`:
+  ip addresses/networks allowed to access status pages
 * `admin_from ([])`:
-  ip addresses/networks allowed to access monitoring pages
+  ip addresses/networks allowed to access status/balancer-manager pages
 * `mysite ('')`:
   if defined, only process this site.id instead of each `sites`

 ## per site variables (default value)
+Most of these are used in bundled site.conf.j2 template only, except `id`, `apache_includes`, `rootdir`, `user/group`, `grwfiles/dirs` and `tls_key/cert`

 ### mandatory
 * `id (MANDATORY)`: